SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ### Online Sessions
 At the beginning of his clubhead term, Nikhil and I walked around during breaks and asked random 2nd years about how they felt about clubs.
 A surprising number of them said that the factor keeping them away from clubs was accessibility, because they had to travel home and couldn't stay at PES.
 They wished there were more online activities by clubs.

-While Nikhil and I understood this exclusive benefit, we're still certified h
+While Nikhil and I understood this exclusive benefit, we're still certified haters of online sessions.
+- The community aspect doesn't feel natural because someone has to initiate conversation during OA prep time (and the responsible senior is usually busy prepping their OA).
+- Without being able to see each other, conversation quickly turns awkward.
+- People talk over each other each other making everything more awkward.
+- It's easy to become depressed post your debate because you're all alone (happens to me often).
+- The impressions of people aren't that

 # How to resolve Debsoc Drama